The Family Way: Release

 The film premiered in London on 18 December 1966.
-The film was released on video on 24 February 1989.
+It was released on video on 24 February 1989.

+Box office

 The movie became a notable critical and financial success in the UK.
 It was one of the twelve most popular films at the British box office in 1967.
 In October 1967, John Boulting claimed it was the most successful British film made over the past year.
 It was argued "the nude scene certainly didn’t hurt at the box-office, nor did the fact that Paul McCartney wrote the soundtrack."

 The nude scene led to the film receiving a "condemned" rating by the Catholic Film Office.

+The producer's receipts were over £500,000 meaning the film made a profit.
 The film is rated M in Australia and New Zealand for nudity and sexual references.

 Critical reception

 Variety wrote: "Hayley Mills gets away from her Disney image as the young bride, even essaying an undressed scene.
 Bennett is excellent as the sensitive young bridegroom.
 But it is the older hands who keep the film floating on a wave of fun, sentiment and sympathy.
 John Mills is firstclass in a character role as the bluff father who cannot understand his son and produces the lower working-class man’s vulgarity without overdoing it.
 Avril Angers as the girl’s acid mother and John Comer as her husband are equally effective, but the best performance comes from Marjorie Rhodes as John Mills’ astute but understanding wife."

+The Radio Times Guide to Films gave the film 4/5 stars, writing: "Considered somewhat risqué in its day, this gentle comedy can now be seen as a fond portrait of an era when sex was still taboo.
+Complete with a score by Paul McCartney, it recounts the experience of so many 1960s newlyweds who had to share a house with their in-laws for much of the early part of their married lives.
+Hywel Bennett is bang on form as the husband so wound up by cohabitation that he is unable to consummate his marriage to the equally impressive Hayley Mills.
+But it's her real-life dad, John Mills, who steals the show with a splendid study in working-class cantankerousness."